 SELLING KITTENS WAS MY FIRST JOB.
-Performing work and getting paid was my definition of a job.
 It would be the first of many jobs finding my niches in the supply chain of commerce.
 Hey, you got to start somewhere.

 It was my mother who encouraged this entrepreneurial activity out of necessity, as my dad’s solution for population control was a large rock and burlap bag tossed into the Rouge River.
 It was a total motivator for me even if it never would have taken place.
 I remember peddling six-week-old kittens placed gently in a large cardboard carton secured in my red Radio-Flyer.
 I made homemade signs front and back announcing, Kittens - 25 Cents.

 I would travel up and down the sidewalk selling these little wonders.
 I found the little girls of the neighborhood my key prospects.
-Once they picked up and touched the merchandise they instantly bonded to these living dolls; I had a closing rate nearing 80%.
+Once they picked up and touched the merchandise they instantly bonded to these cute kittens; I had a closing rate nearing 90%.
 If they were cute, the girls that is, I often dropped the charge knowing my mother would be in one of her matching moods if I had a successful morning turning the inventory.